Philips Fabrikk Norsk

 Philips Fabrikk Norsk was a lightbulb manufacturing company in Oslo, later Arendal, Norway.

 It was established in 1936 by Jo Polak, a Dutch immigrant who in 1923 had founded Norsk Philips, the Norwegian branch of Philips.
 The factory produced incandescent light bulbs for the corporation.
-The production facility was at Brenneriveien 9 near Akerselva until 1948, when it was moved to Arendal.
-It was later closed, around 1983.
+The production facility was at Brenneriveien 9, Oslo, near Akerselva until 1948, when it was moved to Arendal.
+The factory in Arendal closed down in 1983.